spot_img

 Plans are that the center will promote networks and foster cooperation between fashion and textile designers and other creative entrepreneurs, textile entrepreneurs and local mills.

-The center of excellence will be integrated with creative incubators for fashion students and upcoming artists for generation of ‘cross-over-effects’ and learning.
+The center of excellence will be integrated with creative incubators for fashion students and upcoming artists for the generation of ‘cross-over-effects’ and learning.

 Here, the centre will strive to improve the employability skills of youth and to facilitate their access to international markets.